EcoCicloeCo/EcoCicloeCo/README.md

-- 👋 Hi, I’m @EcoCicloeCo
+- 👋 Hi, I’m @EcoCiclo&Co
 - 👀 I’m interested in Menstrual and reproductive health
 - 🌱 I’m currently learning Artificial intelligence for women's and girls' health
 - 💞️ I’m looking to collaborate on ...
 Menstrual and reproductive health projects and research